stueyG1t/CMALT-Stuart/index.md

 The tool and workshops are built with a strong commitment to inclusion.
 Students from diverse linguistic, cultural, and socio-economic backgrounds regularly attend our sessions with vastly different digital starting points.
 Some may be confident consumers of social media but lack productive or academic digital skills.

 By focusing on non-judgemental self-assessment, plain language, and tool-agnostic tasks, the Backpack encourages a sense of agency and confidence.
 My reflection on delivering these sessions is that digital skills equity is not simply about access to tools, but about pedagogy and approach – how we frame digital development so it feels empowering rather than remedial.
+Bandura’s (1997) work on self-efficacy reinforces the importance of confidence as a prerequisite to successful learning.

 This is reflected in feedback from learners.
 One student said: